xlladdins/xll/docs/Excel4MacrosQ-S.md

 **SELECT**(object\_id\_text, replace)

-Object\_id\_text    is text that identifies the object to select.
+Object\_id\_text&nbsp;&nbsp;&nbsp;&nbsp;is text that identifies the object to select.
 Object\_id\_text can be the name of more than one object.
-To give the name of more than one object, use the following format:
+To give the name of more than one object, use the following
+format:

 SELECT("Oval 3, Arc 2, Line 4")